tufankoc/tufankoc/README.md

 I'm Tufan from Turkey.
 I'm studying business at University.
 I'm developing a back end and a front end.
 I like Python, React and Linux.

-Skills: PYTHON / REACT / JS / HTML / CSS
+Skills: PYTHON / HTML / CSS

 - 🌱 I’m currently learning Python and React